Improvements to Fuel Transfer Operations

 Since June 2015, radiological emergencies at SONGS requiring sheltering-in-place or evacuation have not been possible.
 However, as long as there is spent fuel on site, SONGS will maintain an onsite emergency plan that includes classification and notification of emergencies to off-site authorities, and coordinate with designated off-site government officials (Orange County, San Diego County, State of California and Camp Pendleton) following an event declaration so that, if needed, off-site authorities may initiate appropriate response actions.
 SONGS has the capability to notify the State and the local agencies within 15 minutes of an emergency.
 Periodic drills are conducted with off-site agencies to demonstrate emergency response proficiency, procedure use, dose assessment and environmental monitoring, and timeliness requirements such as notifying the state and offsite within 15 minutes.
 SONGS also maintains formal agreements with Camp Pendleton Fire and Medical, Air Methods and Mission Hospital, Tri-City Medical Center, and Law Enforcement (FBI, Camp Pendleton, State Parks, California Highway Patrol, and Orange County Sheriffs.)

 Can we trust SCE to do this right?

-SCE takes these incidents very seriously and recognizes that its credibility has been compromised as a result of the near-miss incident.
-We are working hard to restore the public’s trust and confidence.
-There were significant lessons learned from the incident and we have developed corrective actions with the utmost rigor, depth, and thoroughness to ensure nuclear safety is the overriding priority for SONGS.
+SCE took these incidents very seriously and recognized that its credibility has been compromised as a result of the near-miss incident.
+We worked hard to restore the public’s trust and confidence.
+There were significant lessons learned from the incident and we developed corrective actions with the utmost rigor, depth, and thoroughness to ensure nuclear safety is the overriding priority for SONGS.